Murder (film series): Murder (2004 film)

 The first installment of the series is based on the 1969 French film The Unfaithful Wife by Claude Chabrol.
 Murder was released on 2 April 2004 and, despite receiving mixed reviews from critics, managed to become a highly successful venture at the box office, earning a "super hit" status from Box Office India.
 The film was a huge breakthrough for its lead actors, particularly Hashmi and Sherawat.
 It received an A certificate from the Indian Censor Board for its erotic subject and scenes.
-The film becomes the highest grossing Bollywood film in Indian history in 2011.
+The film became one of the highest grossing Bollywood films of the year.